xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

   Machine can doubt in the same manner.

-  If I program a theorem prover, so that when I give it a group of inconsistent theorems (a group of believes), It will adjust the theorems to a group of consistent theorems, Then it can think in the first manner.
+  If I program a theorem prover, so that when I give it a group of inconsistent theorems (a group of beliefs), It will adjust the theorems to a group of consistent theorems, Then it can think in the first manner.

-  If it can also adjust contradiction in believes its current believes and observations, it also can think in the second manner.
+  If it can also adjust contradiction in beliefs its current believes and observations, it also can think in the second manner.

-  The problem is to formalize logics, believes and observations, so that we can write thinking programs.
+  The problem is to formalize logics, beliefs and observations, so that we can write thinking programs.

   And to adjust contradiction,
-  the program must search for new believes without contradiction.
+  the program must search for new beliefs without contradiction.

-  Before designing a program which can search for believes, we must also ask how to use those believes?
+  Before designing a program which can search for beliefs, we must also ask how to use those beliefs?

 All these words, however, are too strong for my purpose.
 It is as if I had described the phenomena